What is a load cell?

 Connecting the load cell to Arduino.

-The load cell is connected to Arduino via the HX711 amplifier as shown below.
-The four wires of most bar-type load cells are colored Red, Black, White and Green and are connected to the HX711 amplifier as follows:
+You connect the load cell to the Arduino via the HX711 amplifier as shown below.
+Most bar-type load cells have four wires, typically colored Red, Black, White, and Green.
+They connect to the HX711 amplifier as follows:

 - Red to E+ (Excitation+)